-- apply your entire overpayment against your estimated tax, any interest you accrue will also be applied against your estimated tax.
+- ☐ apply your entire overpayment against your estimated tax, any interest you accrue will also be applied against your estimated tax.
 We will calculate the amount of interest and notify you. - ☐ receive a portion of your overpayment as a refund and apply the remainder of your overpayment against your estimated tax, any interest you accrue will be included with your refund.

-ENOTE We will reduce any credit to your estimated tax by the amount of any outstanding tax, penalties, and interest you owe.
+=Note → We will reduce any credit to your estimated tax by the amount of any outstanding tax, penalties, and interest you owe.
 If your credit is reduced, you may owe a late-payment penalty for underpayment of estimated tax.
 For more information, see Form IL-1040-ES.

 Line 37 - If you have an amount on Line 31 and this amount is less than Line 33, subtract Line 31 from Line 33 or if you have an amount on Line 32, add Lines 32 and 33.
 This is the amount of tax you owe.
 We encourage you to pay electronically using MyTax Illinois.
-If you do not elect to pay electronically complete the 2018

-If you do not elect to pay electronically, complete the 2018 IL-1040-X-V, Payment Voucher for Amended Individual Income Tax, and staple it, along with your payment, to the front of your Form IL-1040-X.
+If you do not elect to pay electronically, complete the 2019 IL-1040-X-V, Payment Voucher for Amended Individual Income Tax, and staple it, along with your payment, to the front of your Form IL-1040-X.